Msarker1/XenMan/README.md

 # XenMan

-Only Works for windows OS.
+Only Works on windows OS.

 A 2D sprite game that engages the player to combat with robots that continuously get stronger and faster.